comp413-2017/RDFS/CONTRIBUTING.md

 ### General Guidelines

-* **Do not push directly to `develop`.** Merge your changes by submitting a pull request.
+* Propose changes by submitting a pull request.
-* PRs should be approved by at least one person before merging. **Do not** merge an unapproved PR unless the change is an emergency fix.
+* PRs need to be approved by at least one person before merging.
-* Use the squash-and-merge merge strategy for pull requests.
-    * This packages changes into `develop` as single, clean commits.
-    * The incremental commits from the original change can still be audited from the PR itself.
-* **Do not** force push unless you are deliberately rewriting history.
-If you need to revert a change, use `git revert` to keep the commit tree history linear.
+* If you need to revert a change, use `git revert` to keep the commit history linear.
+This should be followed by an approved PR.

 ### Contribution Procedure